mollydesjardin/taiyo-corpus-tools/readme.md

 I spent a long time searching online and reading Japanese or English blog posts that were mainly about something else, cobbling together a solution to my issues with tidbits from various tangential sources.
 (I got some invaluable tips on MeCab configuration directly from [Mark Ravina](https://liberalarts.utexas.edu/history/faculty/mr56267) as well.)

-In 2022, some of the problems I encountered have solutions readily searchable online, or even better, no longer exist.
+In 2023, some of the problems I encountered have solutions readily searchable online, or even better, aren't problems anymore because of developments in tools and software available.
 But "quirky" issues like the ones here are still common with Japanese-language documents, and not unique to Taiyō.
 I hope documenting my process, and sharing the code, can save others some time and frustration.

 ### About the data
 NINJAL's Taiyō Corpus contains full-text articles from [Taiyō 太陽 magazine](https://ja.wikipedia.org/wiki/%E5%A4%AA%E9%99%BD_%28%E5%8D%9A%E6%96%87%E9%A4%A8%29) (published 1895-1928).
 The corpus includes thousands of articles from 1895, 1901, 1909, 1917, and 1925.
 You can find more info about this particular corpus on [NINJAL's website](https://ccd.ninjal.ac.jp/cmj/taiyou/index.html).